redis/redis-py/docs/retry.rst

 >>> rc = RedisCluster(host='localhost', port=6379, retry=Retry(ExponentialBackoff(), 6), cluster_error_retry_attempts=1)
 >>> rc.set('foo', 'bar')

-#. the client library calculates the hash slot for key 'foo'
+#. the client library calculates the hash slot for key 'foo'.
 #. given the hash slot, it then determines which node to connect to, in order to execute the command.
 #. during the connection a :class:`~.ConnectionError` is raised
 #. because we set ``retry=Retry(ExponentialBackoff(), 6)``, the client will try to reconnect to the node up to 6 times, with an exponential backoff between each attempt